ColinFay/colinfay.github.io/_posts/2017-04-13-rstats-create-a-pixel-map-with-r.md

 tags: [r, justforfun]
 categories : r-blog-en
 ---
 ## The whole webdesign of <a href="http://data-bzh.fr" target="_blank">Data Bzh</a> has recently been updated.
 With it,&nbsp;a new header containing a pixelized map of Brittany.
-Here's how you can replicate it&nbsp;in R, with a map of France, US and the world.<!--more-->
+Here's how you can replicate it&nbsp;in R, with a map of France, US and the world.#----#

 ### Load map